Pokémon Go Guide

 Although type advantages are much less significant in Go than in the main series, using Pokémon with a type advantage against the defenders is still a good idea.
 On the other hand, using Pokémon with super-effective moves that are not of their type is generally not worth it - a Pinsir with some Fighting moves won't do any better against a Snorlax than a Pinsir with equally powerful Bug moves (or, better yet, a stronger Pokémon with good moves of its own type), since the super-effective bonus is equal to the STAB bonus.

-I generally find Pokémon with very fast quick moves to simply handle better and ultimately do a better job as attackers than Pokémon with slower, more powerful quick moves.
-This is because very fast quick moves make it a lot easier to react immediately to the enemy: I can spam Fury Cutter with my Parasect right up until I see the flash, then dodge and immediately get back to attacking, whereas with a slower move, if I wanted to dodge I'd have to make sure to stop attacking in time for the Pokémon to be ready to dodge when the flash comes, wasting precious time.
+I generally find Pokémon with relatively fast quick moves to simply handle better and ultimately do a better job as attackers than Pokémon with slower, more powerful quick moves.
+This is because fast quick moves make it a lot easier to react to the enemy and dodge: you can't cancel a move in the middle of execution, so you're a sitting duck while a move is executing.
+With a slower move, if you want to dodge you can probably only use the move once between dodges, quite possibly wasting some time in between.
 (Conversely, for defenders, slower and more powerful moves are a far better idea, since not only do they not have to dodge, they always have an extra delay between their attacks that makes the differences in move speed much less significant.)

 Dodging is not always necessarily a great idea, however.
 Charge moves should always be dodged (and are usually reasonably easy to, if the charge move message appears when it should, but if it's not working right in a given battle, you'll have to rely on noticing when the attack animation is different or when the delay between attacks is longer than usual), but quick moves usually don't do a lot of damage, and forgoing dodging in favor of continuously spamming more quick moves can be a better choice, depending on the situation.
 First and foremost, dodging slows the battle down by reducing both the damage dealt to you (directly) and the damage you deal (by spending time you would otherwise have used to attack), so if you've been having trouble with the 100-second timer, you should try going all-out and only dodging charge moves against that Pokémon.
 Second, if your quick move is slow and the timing aligns in such a way that you can only use it once and then need to wait to dodge, the amount of time you ultimately lose if you try to dodge all quick moves may be so great that it's just plain not worth it.
 And third, if the opponent's quick moves would normally deal less than 4HP of damage to you, then the damage reduction from dodging will be less significant or even nonexistent, since even dodging can't make an attack do less than 1HP of damage.